Skip to main content

 Schedule Import Invalid License Image

 The import process begins with the selection of the OpCon system to import the schedule from.
-Following that, various dialogs will be presented leading the user through the process.
+Following that, various dialogs will be presented leading you through the process.

 To start the Import, select the Schedules Import function.
-The Schedule Import (Select a server) dialog appears and you will need to select, from the drop-down list, the OpCon system from which to import the schedule and then select the Next button.
-It should be noted that only OpCon systems defined in the SMAOpconDeploy database will appear in the list.
+The Schedule Import (Select a server) dialog appears and you will need to select, from the list, the OpCon system from which to import the schedule and then select the Next button.
+Only OpCon systems defined in the SMAOpconDeploy database will appear in the list.

 Schedule Import Source Image

 Once Next has been selected, the list of schedules will be retrieved from the chosen OpCon system and displayed in the schedules list of the Schedule Import (Select a Schedule to import) dialog.
-Once the schedule list has been created, it is possible to filter the schedule names on the list by entering a value in the Filter by Schedule Name field.
-It is possible to select multiple schedules to import from the source OpCon system by selecting the schedule names and then using the > arrow to move the schedules names to the right-hand list.
+Once the schedule list has been created, you can filter the schedule names on the list by entering a value in the Filter by Schedule Name field.
+You can select multiple schedules to import from the source OpCon system by selecting the schedule names and then using the > button to move the schedule names to the right-hand list.
 Once schedule(s) has been selected, select the Next or Finish button.

 Schedule Import Schedule Selection Image